IronPDF vs iTextSharp: Reading PDF Files in C

 LocationTextExtractionStrategy strategy = new LocationTextExtractionStrategy();

-string pdfText = PdfTextExtractor.GetTextFromPage(pdfDocument.GetPage(1), strategy);
+string pdfText = PdfTextExtractor.GetTextFromPage(pdfDocument.GetPage(page), strategy);

 Console.WriteLine(pdfText);